olemyk/ansible-spectrum-scale-bridge-for-grafana/README.md

 - Downloads/GitClone the [ibm-spectrum-scale-bridge-for-grafana](https://github.com/IBM/ibm-spectrum-scale-bridge-for-grafana) to build the Container image
 - Fetches the grafana gpfsconfig (/var/mmfs/gen/mmsdrfs) to be imported into the container.
-- Build Spectrum Scale grafana bridge container
+- Build Spectrum Scale grafana bridge container from source (github)
 - Creates the APIKey from Spectrum Scale Cluster that is used to collect data `mmperfmon config add --apikey`
 - Generate a self-signed SSL certificate, so that communication between the bridge and the Grafana instance is encrypted.
 - Starts and create a Systemd Service for the Scale Grafana bridge container.